azeddev/aitum.displaypad.integ/README.md

+#Aitum Desktop and DisplayPad worker to sync DisplayPad (and probably MacroPad) with Aitum Desktop

+below is the long boring text that mountain provided dont bother reading it i dont care

 # DisplayPad-SDK-Demo
 DisplayPad-SDK-Demo shows how to connect to the Mountain DisplayPad using the DisplayPad SDK.
 DisplayPad-SDK-Demo lets you get started quickly with connecting to the Mountain DisplayPad.